 Learn about coral nurseries, artificial reefs and mineral accretion

-Learn more about giants clams, their role in the ecosystem, how to survey and take measurements
+Learn about giants clams, their role in the ecosystem, how to survey and measure

 Learn more about sharks and sea turtles, how to collect data and identify individuals.